A weekend at Lake Windermere, The Lake District

 If you’re coming from further afield, Glasgow and Manchester are the closest airports.
 Manchester airport has a train station that connects directly to several towns in the Lake District, including Windermere.

-From July 2019, you can also fly to Carlisle Lake District airport from London Southend, Belfast and Dublin.
+You can also fly to Carlisle Lake District airport from London Southend, Belfast and Dublin.
 Find out more here.

 Where should I stay near Lake Windermere?